gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam_game-specific_troubleshooting.md

 ```{=mediawiki}
 {{Note|Disabling split lock mitigation may have negative impact on overall system performance.
 It is therefore suggested to use {{ic|sysctl}} to toggle the flag only when necessary.}}
 ```
-Additionally, [GameMode](GameMode "GameMode"){.wikilink} can be used to toggle this kernel parameter at runtime.
+Additionally, [GameMode](GameMode "wikilink") can be used to toggle this kernel parameter at runtime.

 ## Games